Darcy Ward: Personal life

-His father, George Ward, was also a speedway rider.
+Ward's father, George, was also a speedway rider.

 In May 2012, Ward was cleared of sexual assault in the United Kingdom after an incident on 17 August 2011.

 On 20 October 2012, Ward was injured in an altercation outside the Churchill Arms, Sturminster Marshall, whilst out with a group of friends including his Poole Pirates team manager Neil Middleditch.
 Ward suffered a head injury after hitting his head on the floor following a punch during the fight.
 The injury caused Ward to miss the second leg of the British Elite League Play-off Final.
 No charges were pressed.

-On 13 February 2013 Ward appeared before Ipswich Magistrates Court, Queensland, to plead guilty to driving under the influence of liquor or a drug, failing to stop for the police, driving without a licence and driving an unregistered and uninsured vehicle.
+On 13 February 2013, Ward appeared before Ipswich Magistrates Court, Queensland, to plead guilty to driving under the influence of liquor or a drug, failing to stop for the police, driving without a licence and driving an unregistered and uninsured vehicle.
 Ward pleaded guilty and was fined £3275.68 and was disqualified from driving for two years.
 Ward subsequently issued a public apology.